 I like this kind of diversity in video games, and Overwatch stands out because of their characters.
 With so many to choose from, you’re bound to find at least one or two characters you really love playing as.
 I’ve only played the game twice with my friend and the practice mode once when I first downloaded the game to my console.
 I haven’t fully experienced everything Overwatch has to offer a player just yet, but having played two and a half hours of matches on two separate nights with my friend, I can actually see myself doing some matches solo when she isn’t available to play with me.
 This is actually a first for me, and maybe telling of how Blizzard Entertainment managed to create such a stellar game.
 Before Overwatch, I wouldn’t really bother playing any online multiplayer on my own, especially with the reputation online gaming communities sometimes have of being verbally abusive to players who may not be as good at a game as some seasoned players or being targeted because of your gender.
 Luckily, there’s a reason why you can mute or disconnect the chat function when you want to blissfully enjoy a game without dealing with the few trolls who would aim to make your gaming experience a living hell.

 Aside from the great characters, the maps are fun and beautifully designed to take you all over the world from the dusty roads of Route 66 in the American Southwest to the tranquil cherry blossom corners of Japan.
-Each time you level up, you’re awarded Loot Boxes with goodies to continuously customize your Overwatch characters with new skins or sprays to truly make each of them you’re own.
+Each time you level up, you’re awarded Loot Boxes with goodies to continuously customize your Overwatch characters with new skins or sprays to truly make each of them your own.